As an Amazon Associate I earn from qualifying purchases.

 Lobster tacos might sound extravagant, but they are a thing on both the Pacific Coast of Mexico, as well as the Yucatan Peninsula.
+Here’s an easy way to make them you’ll find yourself coming back to again and again.

-I simply put a few tails on a steamer tray in a pot with a little water in it, steamed the lobster tails for about 10 minutes, removed them from their shells and dunked them in melted butter.
+I simply put a few tails on a steamer tray in a pot with a little water in it, steam the lobster tails for about 10 minutes, remove them from their shells and dunked them in melted butter.
 After I ate a piece — ’cause you have to, you know? — I cut them into bite-sized pieces and tossed them with a variant on the standard pico de gallo we all know and love.

-That variant is called salpicon, which at its core is a pico de gallo with shredded cabbage and often chopped radishes added to it.
+The salsa is called salpicon, which at its core is a pico de gallo with shredded cabbage and often chopped radishes added to it.
 You see seafood mixed with this a lot all over Mexico, sometimes stuffed into a roasted poblano — kinda awesome.

 That’s really all these lobster tacos are.
 Simple, buttery lobster tossed with good things that add crunch, spice, tartness, a little sweetness, and that herbal touch you get from cilantro.